estherpraveena/data-analyst-esther/aws/databrew_workflow.md

 | Rename columns | For readability: `BUSINESSOPERATOR → Business_Operator` |
 | String cleanup | Trimmed whitespaces from column names |
 | Column split | Used string split on `geo_point_2d` to extract Latitude & Longitude |

+We have a new transformed data; we can now use this data moving forward.
+At this stage, I create a new project because I do not want to interfere with our original project and its dataset.
+I therefore create a new project “Praveena Project 2”, using the newly created dataset “praveen3data”.
+In the project, I also created a new recipe for cleaning our data from the issues identified in the previous step, named it “Praveena Project 2-recipe.”

 ---